Statute of Limitations for Colorado Personal Injury Claims

 Anytime a person sustains an injury caused by the carelessness or negligent actions of another individual, business, or entity, they would likely be entitled to some compensation for their losses.
 Often, this means that a victim can recover compensation for their medical bills, lost wages, loss of quality of life damages, property damage expenses, and more.
 If compensation is sought through a personal injury lawsuit, Colorado law requires that the claim be filed before the statute of limitations expires.

 Colorado’s personal injury statute of limitations deadline is two years from the date an injury occurs.
 This includes general personal injury claims and wrongful death claims.
-However, the statute of limitations for car accidents in Colorado differs from the standard personal injury statute of limitations.

 Personal Injury Claims